geonetwork/doc/source/administrator-guide/managing-users-and-groups/authentication-mode.rst

 Configuring LDAP Beans (Hierarchy)
 ==================================

 GeoNetwork comes with a sample LDAP configuration that you can use in Apache Directory Studio to create the same LDAP server used in the test cases.
 There is also a sample GeoNetwork configuration that connects to this LDAP server.
-Please see the `README.md <https://github.com/geonetwork/core-geonetwork/blob/master/core/src/test/resources/org/fao/geonet/kernel/security/ldap/README.md>`_ or the `video developer chat <https://www.youtube.com/watch?v=f8rvbEdnE-g>`_ for instructions.
+Please see :repo:`core-geonetwork/blob/master/core/src/test/resources/org/fao/geonet/kernel/security/ldap/README.md` or the `video developer chat <https://www.youtube.com/watch?v=f8rvbEdnE-g>`_ for instructions.

 .. note:: To use this configuration, uncomment the "<import resource="config-security-ldap-recursive.xml"/>" line in `web/src/main/webapp/WEB-INF/config-security/config-security.xml`